Do not stop asking for security in IoT

 In a survey published by ATT, the company has logged a 458% increase in vulnerability scans of IoT devices in the last 2 years.

 It is a temptation for hackers to test their skills in connected objects, whether connected cars or smart homes appliances.
-But I'm afraid they will go far beyond attacking smart factories, or smart transportation or smart grids.
+But I'm afraid they will go far beyond attacking smart factories, or smart transportation infrastructure or smart grids.

 With the millions of unprotected devices out there, the multitude of IoT networks, IoT Platforms, and developers with lack of security I am one more that believes the biggest attack target yet is looming.